ag171980/ag171980/README.md

 ### 🔭 I’m currently working on...
-- In a project called "amatista moda y estilo".
-This project has the purpose of creating an ecommerce website to sell women's underwear.
-It is made with HTML5, CSS3, Javascript, PHP and MySQL
+- In a project called "Spotifake".
+This project has the purpose of creating an music webapp to create playlists and listen music.
+It is made with VueJS, MySQL and Laravel.

 ### 🌱 I'm currently learning...
-- React
+- React (learning in a programming course called Codo a Codo)
-- Material UI
+- VueJS
 - Laravel